Company Disclosure

 FFA is an investment advisory firm providing customized financial planning and investment advisory services to a broad array of clients.
 FFA is a limited liability company founded in 2017 by Jason Mickool and, as of September 12, 2022 is now directly owned by Florida-Trinity Holdco, LLC that is principally owned by Jason Mickool (through Mickool Enterprises One, Inc., Mickool Enterprises Two, Inc. and Mickool Enterprises Three, Inc.) and AL Marketing, LLC, a wholly owned subsidiary of AmeriLife Group LLC (“AmeriLife”).
 FFA is also under common ownership with Trinity Wealth Securities, LLC (“TWS”), a broker/dealer, and Florida Financial Insurance, LLC (“FFI”), an insurance agency.
 For additional information about TWS and FFI, see Item 10.

 FFA is registered as an investment adviser with the SEC.
-As of December 31, 2022, we had $94,820,946 in discretionary and $0 in non-discretionary assets under management.
+As of December 31, 2023, we had $199,000,000 in discretionary and $0 in non-discretionary assets under management.

 We provide investment advice through our Investment Adviser Representatives (IARs) associated with us.
 We primarily provide financial planning and investment advisory services to individuals, trusts, estates, charitable organizations, pension plans/profit sharing plans, corporations and business entities, and state or municipal government entities.